Quantum holonomic link invariants derived from stated skein algebras: Introduction

+After recalling the definition and main properties of reduced stated skein algebras in Section \ref{sec_sskein}, we prove Theorem \ref{theorem_intro_QG} in Section \ref{sec_QG_skein}.
+We next study the Poisson geometry of the moduli spaces $X(\mathbb{D}_n)$ in Section \ref{sec_moduli_space} and prove the important fact that two representations in $X(\mathbb{D}_n)$ are conjugate if and only if they belong to the same symplectic leaf.
+In Section \ref{sec_RepSSkein} we review the representation theory of $\overline{\mathcal{S}}_{\zeta}(\mathbb{D}_n)$ following \cite{KojuKaruo_RepRSSkein} and the renormalized trace from \cite{GeerPatureau_TraceQG}.
+Section \ref{sec_link_inv} is devoted to the construction of link invariants and the proof of Theorem \ref{theorem_intro_LinkInv} and of the first two items of Theorems \ref{theorem_intro_braidings} and \ref{theorem_intro_relations}.
+In Section \ref{sec_QT} we review the definitions and main properties of the balanced Chekhov-Fock algebra and the quantum trace and use them to obtain the explicit formula for the braiding operator appearing in the third item of Theorem \ref{theorem_intro_braidings} and explain its relation with quantum hyperbolic geometry.

-\paragraph{\textbf{Acknowledgments.}} The author is thankful to S.Baseilhac, C.Blanchet, F.Bonahon, F.Costantino, L.Funar, A.Quesney, P.Roche, J.Toulisse and V.Verchinine for useful discussions and to the University of South California, the Federal University of S\~ao Carlos, the University of S\~ao Paulo, the University of Montpellier and the Waseda University for their kind hospitality during the development of this work.
-He acknowledges support from the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de n\'ivel Superior (CAPES), from the GEometric structures And Representation varieties (GEAR) network, from the Japanese Society for Promotion of Science (JSPS) and from the Centre National de la Recherche Scientifique (CNRS).
+\paragraph{\textbf{Acknowledgments.}} The author is thankful to S.Baseilhac, C.Blanchet, F.Bonahon, F.Costantino, D.Calaque, L.Funar, A.Quesney, P.Roche, J.Toulisse and V.Verchinine for useful discussions and to the University of South California, the Federal University of S\~ao Carlos, the University of S\~ao Paulo, the University of Montpellier and the Waseda University for their kind hospitality during the development of this work.
+He acknowledges support from the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de n\'ivel Superior (CAPES), from the GEometric structures And Representation varieties (GEAR) network, from the Japanese Society for Promotion of Science (JSPS), from the Centre National de la Recherche Scientifique (CNRS) and from the European Research Council (ERC DerSympApp) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 768679).